A Buck of a Lifetime - 2021 Archery Hunt

 I watched him take a couple of slow steps before dropping.
 I thought that was it, but he still had his head up and was only 70 yards away.
 All I could see was antlers through some branches as I was waiting for him to go down.
 After 30 minutes I finally watched him lay his head down and I thought that was it until I heard leaves crunching from below a ridge.
 I watched as a medium-sized 8-point buck came walking up directly towards the buck I had just shot.
 The first time I have experienced seeing a buck and wishing I hadn’t.
 For the next 15 minutes, I watched as the buck circled the buck I had just shot and pushed him further and further away.
 Eventually once I lost sight of them I decided to back out and come back a few hours later.

-It is a bitter-sweet moment to the extreme knowing that I had shot the biggest buck of my life, but also the idea that I may not recover the biggest buck of my life.
-The hind-sights, thoughts, and what-ifs, start floading my head for the next 5 hours as I was impatiently to go back to the woods.
+It is a bittersweet moment to the extreme knowing that I had shot the biggest buck of my life, but also the idea that I may not recover the biggest buck of my life.
+The hindsight, thoughts, and what-ifs, start flooding my head for the next 5 hours as I was impatiently waiting to go back to the woods.
 After I finally felt like I had taken enough time I walked back into the spot I had last seen him.
 As I slowly crunched through the leaves I heard rustling in the leaves and looked up to see my buck running off.
 I had blown it.
 Everything I had read and experienced told me that that buck could be up to a mile away after bumping him.

 I opened up my onX app, marked my location, marked where I thought the deer was and the direction he was going.
 I backed out and made a huge loop around to hopefully get downwind and in the direction, he was traveling.
 I snuck up and sat in front of a tree, but after 20 minutes I decided to get up and move a little closer.
 Just as I was getting up I heard something up ahead.
 It was the buck again.
 I could only see the back of his antlers as he ran off over another hillside.
 I had blown it again I thought as I walked up to the path he was on and marked another location.
 After backing out again and driving home to try and calm myself down I talked to my wife and she convinced me that I need to try one last time.
 She came with me as we drove to a new area to where he might have gone towards.

 With just over an hour of light left, we walked in towards a new spot I had marked on my onX.
 For the third time that day, I heard crashing in the leaves as I quickly drew back my bow and watched the buck get up from behind a pile of down trees on the edge of a hill.
 He was only clear from branches as he started heading back over the hill.
 I let an arrow fly then quickly grabbed for another as I started running up the hill.
-There were so many down trees I was hopping from tree to tree while knicking another arrow.
+There were so many down trees I was hopping from tree to tree while nocking another arrow.
 I saw him again running from my right to left.
 I could only see the top half of him as he was running behind a down tree and I shot again.
 I saw hair fly up and the deer disappeared.
 I ran over to where I had last seen him find him piled up next to a downed tree.
 It was finally over.
 A long and emotional day was finally coming to the end and I was able to put my hands on the biggest whitetail buck of my life as the sun was setting.

 The mental challenges of the day were finally over, but the physical ones had just begun.
 I still needed to get this giant buck out of the blown-down woods and now the sun had gone down.